Personal Immigration Service

 Applying to bring your partner or spouse to join you in the UK?
 Seraphus is here to assist you in navigating the complexities of your visa application.

-You can apply to bring a family member to join you in the UK if you:
+You can apply to bring a family member to join you in the UK in certain circumstances:

-This visa lets spouses or unmarried partners to live and work in the UK with their partner for the visa duration.
-The partner visa is for unmarried partners who have been living together in a committed relationship akin to a marriage for at least 2 years.
+This visa lets spouses or unmarried partners to live and work in the UK with their partner for the duration of a visa.
+Unmarried partners must have been living together in a committed relationship akin to a marriage for at least 2 years.

-This visa is for close family members to join you in the UK if they require long-term care and financial support due to illness, disability, or age.
+The Adult Dependent Relative visa is for certain family members to join you in the UK if they require long-term care due to illness, disability, or age and the required care is not available or affordable in the country you live in.

-This visa is for Commonwealth citizens, aged 17+, intending to work in the UK and have a UK-born grandparent.
-UK born grandparents include those born on UK Islands or British ship/aircraft.
+This visa is for Commonwealth citizens, aged 17 or over, intending to work in the UK and have a UK-born grandparent.
+UK born grandparents include those born on UK Islands or British ship/aircraft

-When it comes to obtaining compassionate legal advice, Seraphus is your dedicated source of expert guidance.
+When it comes to obtaining reliable legal advice, Seraphus is your dedicated source of expert guidance.

 We specialise in providing personalised support to help you navigate the complexities of the application process, ensuring a seamless and hassle-free experience.